 The purpose of the stone map was likely to be used as a pattern to trace out paper maps as needed.

-The breccia was still not recognized, and the process of learning the geology occurred years afterwards in bits and pieces.
+The breccia was still not recognized, and the process of learning the geology occurred during the years afterwards in bits and pieces.
 The seismic work of the 2 ridges was done in 2 sessions in later years.

-The mountain was scaled (from the north side), and a paper copy of the trail map was brought along.
+The mountain was ascended (from the north side), and a paper copy of the trail map was brought along.
 Here is a photo from the top of the Mountain looking towards El Sombrero.
 The parking lot below is for the Needle Overlook.
 The short ridges can be partially seen on the far right of the photo.

-If you look carefully to the lower right in the photo looking down from the tiny hole that is above, another hole in the rock can be seen.
-This hole can be seen from Highway 88 driving past the Needle Overlook and looks like this from the highway:
+If you look carefully to the lower right in the photo looking down from the tiny hole that is shown above, another hole in the rock can be seen.
+This hole can be seen from Highway 88 driving past the Needle Overlook and it looks like this from the highway:

 The paper copy of the Heart Stone was positioned on the edge of the cliff in the trough of the heart.
 The holes in the rock (the tiny hole and the one above) lined up perfectly with the ones on the map, and El Sombrero (Weaver’s Needle) was precisely aligned with the pointed symbol on the bottom of the heart stone.